rustshop/npcnix/README.md

 }
 ```

-Finally a remote along with the command that will pack and upload to it:
+Finally, a remote along with the command that will pack and upload to it:

 ```terraform
 module "remote_dev" {